 Figure 10.1.
-Geographical distribution of capelin in autumn 2021.
+Geographical distribution of capelin in August-September 2021.

 Figure 10.2.
-Position of trawl hauls and weighting of the corresponding capelin length distributions applied in the acoustic estimate.
+Position of trawl hauls and weighting of the corresponding capelin length distributions applied in the acoustic estimate in 2021.
 The weighting is proportional to NASC within a 10 nm radius.